baileywickham/gogit/README.md

-# Cont
+# GoGit

-A minimal container written in C. Written to practice C and system calls.
+An implimentation of Git in Go.
+Written to understand git and practice golang.

 ## Todo
-- Write commands
+- Add cli as well as runner support

-- Add support for running as daemon
+## Parts
-- Figure out that mount call
+- index.go
-- Mount other directories that are important
+- objects.go
-- Figure out how to isolate files in newroot
+- tree.go